NehaSingh2021/Documentation/index.md

 The orthomosaics (Inferno and Radiometric) images are rotated so that the panels are either Portrait or Landscape as shown in Fig 1.7.
 This is done by finding the angle of rotation.
 This is a mandatory requirement as the annotation boxes are always horizontal rectangles of the entire panel/table.

 <!-- <img src="" width="400" height="200"><br/> -->
-> Fig 1.7 Above is a original inferno image, below is a rotated inferno image It searches an image file with extensions (jpg, png, jpeg, PNG, bmp, BMP, tif, Tif) so, all the images should be in the given format.
+> Fig 1.7 Above is a original inferno image, below is a rotated inferno image<br/>
+It searches an image file with extensions (jpg, png, jpeg, PNG, bmp, BMP, tif, Tif) so, all the images should be in the given format.
 The GitHub link to source code : GitHub Rotate_orthomosaic.py file